EnjyRamadan/Graphica/README.md

 ## Usage

+1. **Add Nodes:** Click on "Add Node" to insert nodes into the graph.
+2. **Create Edges:** Double-click on one node and then double-click on another node to create an edge between them.
+3. **Edit Nodes and Edges:** Use the "Edit Node" and "Edit Edge" options to modify node properties and edge weights as needed.
-1. Select the desired algorithm from the menu (BFS, DFS, UCS, Greedy, A\*).
+4. **Select Algorithm:** Choose the desired algorithm from the strategy menu (BFS, DFS, UCS, Greedy, A\*).
-2. Input your graph data.
+5. **Select Goals:** Define the start and goal nodes for the pathfinding process.
-3. Run the tool to visualize the search process and find the optimal path.
+6. **Solve:** Click "Solve" to run the tool and visualize the search process along with the optimal path.

 ## Example